dointeractive/guides/sql/README.md

 * No tabs.
 2 spaces per indent.
 * No trailing whitespace.
 * Always capitalize SQL keywords (e.g., `SELECT` or `AS`)
+* Don't use 'Reserved keywords' like `order` for columns and tables aliases.
 * Variable names should be underscore separated:

   __GOOD__: